 The Variable Ride Height System from Land-Surf is a height adjustment system for the Onewheel GT that has a key benefit, it’s the fastest system to adjust while riding.

-When installed, the design allows you to in less than a minute change the ride height, from low to high or any of the 7 positions available, this without disconnecting the axle from the board.
+When installed, the design allows you to in less than a minute change the ride height, from low to high or any of the 7 positions available, without disconnecting the axle from the board.
 It only takes you to undo 2 screws to change the ride from high trail riding to hitting the street with a lower setting.

 Configuration